lukas-brg/LearningCards/README.md

 It is able to render arbitrary markdown files that may or may not contain any learning cards and supports the entire markdown syntax as specified [here](https://www.markdownguide.org/cheat-sheet/).

-An input .md file is converted into a standalone .html file, which, when opened by a web browser, displays the learning cards and renders the Markdown elements.
+An input Markdown file is converted into a standalone HTML file, which, when opened by a web browser, displays the learning cards and renders the Markdown elements.

 # Installation

-This project requires **Python 3.10** or higher to be installed on your system.
+This project requires **Python 3.10 or higher** to be installed on your system.

 Clone this repository and run this in the project top-level directory:

 ```
 pip install .
 ```